MashiroX00/nimo/bots/README.md

 ### Available Commands

-- `/docker manage` – opens an interactive view with docker selection, action buttons, and auto-refresh.
+- `/docker manage` - opens an interactive view with docker selection, action buttons, and auto-refresh.
-- `/docker status name:<docker-name>` – shows detailed information for the specified entry.
+- `/docker status name:<docker-name>` - shows detailed information for the specified entry.
+- `/docker command name:<docker-name> input:<text>` - sends a raw command to the container STDIN and echoes stdout/stderr.
-- `/ping` – quick heartbeat check for the bot.
+- `/ping` - quick heartbeat check for the bot.

 ## Project Structure